ucb-rit/savio-training-python-jupyter-fall-2021/sections/parallel-dask.md

 gzip -cd /global/scratch/users/paciorek/wikistats_small/dated/part-00000.gz | head -n 5
 ```

 The data are the number of visits to a given Wikipedia page on a given hour of a given day, in a given language.
+The fields are {day, hour, language, page, num_visits, page_size}.

 ---